 Web: go to Networks and click ‘Create A New Network’.

 Now you can name your Network, select Network type, add links and Locations, and relevant branding.
-Choose settings including joining criteria, which members can create Channels and whether Network members will be visible to each other in Nearby.
+Choose settings including joining criteria and which members can create Channels.
 You can also create Channels within your Network so people can find Opportunities and Skills within a smaller, more relevant group.

 What’s the benefit of adding people to my Personal Network?